jonescompneurolab/hnn-core/doc/roadmap.rst

 Modularize HNN code to simplify installation, development and maintenance
 -------------------------------------------------------------------------

-Over the past year, we have been cleaning up and re-organizing the underlying code that defines the current distribution of HNN to facilitate expansion and community engagement in its use and development.
+We are working to cleaning up and re-organizing the underlying code that defines the current distribution of HNN to facilitate expansion and community engagement in its use and development.
 To minimize the dependencies that are required to install before contributing to HNN development